 The idea to stage a major international children’s film festival was originally conceived by Nick Place at Media Giants way back in 2004.
 Nick's passion for giving kids a chance to have a film festival all their own led to Little Big Shots.

 Over a decade later, Little Big Shots has now become its own not-for-profit organisation dedicated to enhancing the media literacy of young people, fostering children's creativity and showcasing the very best in filmmaking for, by and about kids.

-In 2016, entering its 12th year, the festival now stands as Australia’s only major stand-alone kids’ film festival - a niche Australian event, that tours all major cities in the country from June ever year.
-With its focus on diverse short films collected from all over the world as well as a commitment to showing the best child-made films from Australia plus plenty of competitions and opportunities for involvement, Little Big Shots is one of the year’s most exciting experiences for kids.
+In 2018, entering its 14th year, the festival still stands as Australia’s premiere kids’ film festival event - a niche Australian event, that tours capital cities from June every year, following the LBS Festival at ACMI over the Queen's B'day long weekend.
+With its focus on diverse short films collected from all over the world as well as a commitment to showing the best child-made films from Australia, plus plenty of competitions and opportunities for involvement, Little Big Shots is a major event creating wonderful experiences for kids and their families.